deepakmardii/habitly/README.md

 ├── components/            # Shared UI components
 ├── lib/                  # Utility functions
-├── prisma/               # Database schema and migrations └── public/               # Static assets
+├── prisma/               # Database schema and migrations ├── chrome-extension/     # chrome extension for habitly └── public/               # Static assets
 ```

 --- -->

+---

+## Chrome Extension

+A Chrome extension is included in the `chrome-extension/` folder.

+**Features:**

+- NextAuth login (opens Habitly login page)
+- View all your habits as cards (emoji, title, tag, streak, completion percent)
+- Mark today's habit as complete from the extension
+- Quick access to the dashboard

+**How to use:**

+1. Go to `chrome://extensions` in Chrome.
+2. Enable "Developer mode".
+3. Click "Load unpacked" and select the `chrome-extension/` folder.
+4. Click the extension icon to open the popup.
+5. Sign in with Habitly (NextAuth).
+After login, return to the extension popup.
+6. Manage your habits directly from the extension.

 ## 🤝 Contributing